 Comprehensive employment services system change is the focus of CDD technical assistance.
 Specifically:

-- Realignment of the Medicaid reimbursement methodology of employment services
+- Realignment of the Medicaid service definitions and reimbursement methodology for employment services

 - Employment outcomes data collection and reporting